-Charleston, SC — Here at The Free Thought Project we consistently stress the importance of knowing your rights, and this video is a shining example of why.
+Charleston, SC — Here at The Free Thought Project we consistently stress the importance of knowing your rights, and a law student who filmed a recent police interaction is a shining example of why.

 The officer reportedly sped up and began tailgating her before flashing on his lights to pull her over, despite having a passenger in his front seat.

 The officer approached the woman’s vehicle and demands to know if she was “being smart” with him- clearly on a power trip.
-What he didn’t know was that he was dealing with a woman who knows her rights, how to use them, and to film the entire thing.
+What he didn’t know was that he was dealing with a law student who knows her rights, how to use them, and to film the entire thing.

 She asks if he is off duty, and he responds that he is “always on duty.”
 He asks for her license and registration and she asks him three times if she is being detained, to which he says she is not.
-Upon confirming she is not being detained she tells the officer to have a good day and says goodbye to the dumbfounded officer.
+Upon confirming she is not being detained the law student tells the officer to have a good day and says goodbye to the dumbfounded officer.

 “I asked him repeatedly if I was being detained.
 When I confirmed I was not, I left, as I was legally free to do so.
 Our basic constitutional rights protect us from these types of unreasonable stops.
 And just so everyone is aware, after this occurred, I contacted every police/sheriffs department in my area, whether they had jurisdiction or not, and inquired about this officer, and not a single department knew who he was.
 Clearly, this idiot was off duty, outside his jurisdiction, and pulled me over simply because he thought he could.
 While I have all the respect in the world for officers, and appreciate what they do for us on a daily basis, I will not tolerate abuse of power- and neither should you.” she wrote.